 Despite a nagging hamstring injury late in the season, Edwards-Helaire helped the Tigers to wins over Georgia in the SEC Championship in Atlanta, Oklahoma in the Peach Bowl, and Clemson in the CFP National Championship Game against Clemson in New Orleans.

-He declared for the 2020 NFL Draft after the title game.
+He declared for the 2020 NFL Draft after the title game and was drafted in the first round by the Kansas City Chiefs.

 Although Edwards-Helaire might be gone, he’s the kind of player that makes LSU fans wear their gear proudly.